 How do you keep a candle wick fresh?

 The best way to keep a candle wick fresh is to trim it!
-By keeping the candle wick trimmed, you will undoubtedly extend the life of the candle.
-Trimming a candle wick is the first thing you should do for a new a candle and every time before you light it again!
+You will undoubtedly extend the candle’s life by keeping the candle wick trimmed.
+Trimming a candle wick is the first thing you should do for a new candle, and every time before you light it again!